-Late Policy: No late homeworks or exams unless you have received permission before the due date.
-Call or e-mail and let me know as soon as you realize you will be unable to meet a deadline.
-Homeworks will be collected at the beginning of class on the due date due.
+Late Policy: No late transcriptions, homeworks, or quizzes unless you receive permission before the due date.
+Let us know as soon as you realize you will be unable to meet a deadline.
+Assignments are collected at the beginning of class on the date they are due.